liahruby/FINTO-MVP-Financial-Management-Platform-/README.md

 # FINTO-MVP-Financial-Management-Platform
-## A fully functional Example MVP written in R (Shiny) to create a financial management platform
+## A fully functional example MVP written in R (Shiny) to create a financial management platform
 This project is an example (MVP) of a personal finance management platform designed to empower users with comprehensive financial tools and personalized, real-time financial advice.
 FINTO integrates budgeting, investment tracking, and financial planning services into a single, user-friendly interface, leveraging advanced